 The sinuous style was made famous by midcentury modern furniture designer Vladimir Kagan, who created the iconic Serpentine sofa in 1950.
-Since Kagan’s passing in 2016, the popularity of the curved sofa has increased among design professionals, even leading to heated bidding wars for Serpentines on sites such as 1stDibs.com.
+Since Kagan’s passing in 2016, this sofa style's popularity has increased among design professionals.
+Presently it’s even lead to heated bidding wars for Serpentines on sites such as 1stDibs.com.

 The Serpentine sofa wasn’t only Kagan’s preliminary dive into these rounded couches, of course.
 His 1952 Floating Curve sofa, accented by poignant walnut legs and back support, had a Jetsons vibe, in a good way.
 By 1970, Kagan’s take on the signature style became the unforgettable Cloud sofa — at its boldest in navy mohair and resting on circular walnut pedestals — with lines wrapped around the back end, creating an S curve.

 Of course, Kagan wasn’t the only midcentury modern furniture designer to embrace the slinky sofa.
 Italian husband-and-wife duo Ico and Luisa Parisi, who together formed the design studio La Ruota, unveiled their version sofa, an important style that was sharp and soft at the same time.